jsom1/jsom1.github.io/_walkthroughs/Love.md

 `````

 I then started a *multi/handler* and uploaded the file on the server.
 En error message appears: "This program cannot be run in DOS mode.".
 I Googled it and it appears this error occurs when we try to run a program intended for Windows inside DOS.
 DOS (Disk Operating System) is an OS that runs from a hard disk drive.
 It can also refer to a particular family of disk OS, most commonly MS-DOS (Microsoft-DOS).\\
 Anyways, I didn't think about it so far, but we can inspect the page and try to find the definition of the function that scans the input.
 To do so we right click on the page, click *inspect element* and then go to the *Debugger* tab.
 There, we see that when we submit a file, this latter is passed to the *validateForm()* function.
-We also see it definition, which is the following:
+We also see its definition, which is the following:

 ````
 function validateForm() {